Fields and approaches

 - Registration: At the latest by the end of the first semester of the master cycle.

 - Registration in one’s own section, based on a study program approved by the section.

 - It is not possible to register for multiple minors.

 - A master project in the field of territorial development is encouraged.

 Students who register for the minor in urban studies and development should contact the appointed responsible person of their section.

 “Students who chose the minor “Urban studies and development” must acquire at least 30 credits from the branches proposed in the minor’s study plan.
-They cannot validate only one teaching unit from the minor’s offerings.”
-(Extract of the SIE section regulations).
+They cannot validate only one teaching unit from the minor’s offerings.” (extracted from the SIE section regulations).